sanyassyed/DataEngineering_Seafood_Data_ETL_Pipeline/documentation.md

             # it will as for password which you can enter when prompted
         ```

-    1. Create a folder named `/uploads` in the root directory
+    1. Create a folder named `uploads` in the root directory
         ```bash
-            mkdir /uploads
+            mkdir uploads
+            # the absolute path of this directory is /home/user1/uploads
         ```

     1. Credentials if logging in via sftp in python